Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

 Though, there could be other gauge invariant terms in the Lagrangian involving quartic couplings of triplet and the SM doublet as well as the self-quartic coupling of the triplet, for our analysis these terms remain irrelevant and hence we do not write them down explicitly.
-After the symmetry breaking, the neutral component of $\Delta$ acquires a small vev of $v_\Delta^{}/\sqrt 2$ and consequently, the neutrinos pick up a Majorana mass term in the following form:
+After electroweak symmetry breaking, the neutral component $\Delta^0$ acquires a small vev, $v_\Delta/\sqrt 2$, generating Majorana masses for the light neutrinos as

-Now, the doubly charged scalar can decay to same sign di-lepton (SSD) or di-boson channels.
-While the decay width to di-lepton channel is proportional to $Y_\Delta^2$, the same to di-boson mode varies as $v_\Delta^2$.
+The doubly charged scalar $\Delta^{++}$ can decay into either same-sign di-lepton (SSD) or di-boson channels \cite{ATLAS:2021jol,Padhan:2019jlc,Jia:2024wqi}.
+The partial width to di-lepton channel is proportional to $Y_\Delta^2$, while that to di-boson varies with $v_\Delta^2$.